 The illusion that someone suddenly develops cancer is a myth.
 Cancer takes a long time and a lot of encouragement to manifest as a lethal disease.
 Someone who discovers they have pancreatic cancer and succumbs to it within a few weeks initiated the process and unknowingly developed that cancer for a long time prior to their sudden ‘diagnosis’ and demise.

-I am reminded of an MD who experienced this scenario with liver cancer.
+I am reminded of an M.D. who experienced this scenario with liver cancer.
 I actually heard him say, “This isn’t fair!
 I ate my fiber.”
-Despite the fact that he was a runner, he had one of the most death-promoting diets I’ve seen.
+Despite the fact that he was a primary health care provider and a runner, he had one of the most death-promoting diets I’ve seen.
 This is a pretty typical reflection of conventional medicine’s insight into cancer and health.

 No, cancer has a multiplicity of specific causes, and it takes time and diligence to develop a life-threatening disease of it.
 Cancer is a process which continually seeks an avenue of expression in our bodies.
 The typical American diet and addictions give that process plenty of opportunity.
 We either nurture the disease process, or we nurture vibrant health.
 We’re never standing still.